Monitoring environment & social performance for a large steel plant in India

 We took up the challenge of conducting the performance study of the investee on environment & social performance issues, finding the gaps in the compliance level, measuring the compliance level & preparing an action plan based on the same.

-The first & foremost step was to carefully study the requirements i.e. Terms of Reference given by the investors.
 Since the requirements also included compliance to legal requirements for each aspect, we identified all the statutory requirements and prepared a checklist for the same as well as for the standards.

-The team made an extensive assessment of the Health & Safety as well as those of the environment through the plant visit, interviews, discussions with respective Dept. Heads & review of documents.
+The team made an extensive assessment of the Health & Safety as well as those of the environment through the plant visit, interviews, discussions with respective dept. heads & review of documents.

 The performance of social aspects was measured through a visit to the PDF (Project Displaced Families) colonies, assessment of the implementation of the R & R activities as per the plan, review of the disbursement of the entitlements & other benefits as per the R & R plan.